 - You’re a project manager who wants real-life project advice from peers and experts—the really good stuff you won’t find in any PM books.

 - You want to weigh in on the bigger picture of digital projects: innovation in the field, the evolving role of the project manager, and how the digital space is shaping how projects get done.

 - You’re looking for a community to connect with and network with.

-- You want ongoing access to resources like Live Solutioning, AMAs, Workshops, and ebooks to sustain you and keep you motivated on your DPM journey!
+- You want ongoing access to resources like templates, samples, ebooks, learning sessions, and mini courses to sustain you and keep you motivated on your DPM journey!